Archives

 “A Walk through History” is a walking tour along Ocean Walk in the Pines included is Architecture, Celebrity, Parties, People & Gossip.

 Alice Thorpe was more than an early settler of Fire Island Pines—she was one of its founding spirits.
-A fierce lover of nature, an outspoken advocate for justice, and a beacon of quiet leadership, Alice helped shape the Pines into the vibrant, inclusive, and environmentally conscious community it is today.
+A fierce lover of nature, she was a pioneer in environmental protection.
+Alice helped shape the Pines into the vibrant, inclusive, and environmentally conscious community it is today.

 MacaFest: Five Years of Runway, Revelry & Radical Self‑Expression at 607 Shore Walk